 Having a new family or a growing family if you’re a grandparent does mean big changes, but it doesn’t mean you have to totally change your lifestyle and your hobbies and interests.
-If you’re a keen walker but can’t quite figure of the logistics of walking with a buggy then we’ve found some fabulous buggy friendly walks for you so that you can continue to enjoy the great outdoors and can inspire new generations to as well.
+If you’re a keen walker but can’t quite figure out the logistics of walking with a buggy then we’ve found some fabulous buggy-friendly walks for you so that you can continue to enjoy the great outdoors and can inspire new generations to as well.

-Finally if you enjoy beautiful views then Crickley Hill is a great buggy friendly option.
-With stunning panoramic views across Cotswolds and a rich diversity of wild flowers and butterflies it’s a perfect spot.
-There are paths and grass which cross the top of the hill and through forest land, and if you choose your time well and it’s a nice day then you can be there for sunset which is absolutely breathtaking.
-If it’s very then windy it’s probably worth waiting for a calmer day as the wind can come with some force up there.
+Finally, if you enjoy beautiful views then Crickley Hill is a great buggy-friendly option.
+With stunning panoramic views across the Cotswolds and a rich diversity of wildflowers and butterflies, it’s a perfect spot.
+There are paths and grass that cross the top of the hill and through forest land, and if you choose your time well and it’s a nice day then you can be there for sunset which is absolutely breathtaking.
+If it’s very windy it’s probably worth waiting for a calmer day as the wind can come with some force up there.
 They have a small café here for refreshments.

-There are many fabulous buggy friendly walks in our beautiful Cotswold’s so please don’t be put off walking, these are but a few suggestions.
-If you’d like anymore help or would even like to talk through trails or walking holidays for your family then please give us a call, we’re a friendly bunch!
+There are many fabulous buggy-friendly walks in our beautiful Cotswold so please don’t be put off walking, these are but a few suggestions.
+If you’d like any more help or would even like to talk through trails or walking holidays for your family then please give us a call, we’re a friendly bunch!